A whipping is a type of punishment or beating, often with a flexible object like a belt or a cord.

-Word whip is considered uncommon in modern English.
+Word whipping is considered rare in modern English.
 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.

 Definitions